AlvinElves/individualDissertation/README.md

 ## How to run the Software
 The software requires an internet connection to access live data via the API format.
-The software codes are saved in the 'Code' folder.
-There are some subfolders inside the 'Code' folder to clean up the codes and files.
 The data visualisation is divided into two
 categories: live data and historical data.
 Data pre-processing and visualisation for each type of data are saved in separate subfolders, 'LiveData' and 'HistoricalData'. <br><br>